benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 - The user-user model isnt predicting ratings very well
 - All three songs have similar predicted 'ratings' for this user

-Now, let's try to tune the model and see if we can improve the model performance.
+Next, I tuned the model to try to improve the model performance.
+The metrics after tuning are:

     2.8805243519619927
     {'k': 50, 'min_k': 9, 'sim_options': {'name': 'msd', 'user_based': True}}